vrod237/BellyButton/README.md

 # BellyButton

+## Purpose

+The purpose of this project is to create a website that displayed charts that changed based on the input selected.
+The site will display the bacteria found in each participant's belly button.
+These bacteria are being studied as a means to create synthetic meat.

 ## Project Overview

 - Create a bar chart of the top ten bacterial species in a volunteer’s navel.
 Use JavaScript to select only the most populous species.